paglalayag/paglalayag.github.io/_posts/2026-02-22-graials_epstein_list.md

 On the same day as the email between Ghislaine and Isabel, there's also an exchange between Peggy Siegel and JEE and bantering about EJE's book about Bernie Madoff.
 The emails are probably unrelated to each other.

 It's interesting to look upon emails of prostitution pyramid schemer JEE on his way up making comments about a ponzi schemer, Madoff, on his way down.
+Alternatively, if you believe [Steven Hoffenberg's account](https://www.oxygen.com/true-crime-buzz/steven-hoffenberg-says-jeffrey-epstein-helped-him-with-ponzi-scheme), a ponzi schemer who got away with it.

 As an unrelated Jul 13 email indicates, he is only [recently released from jail at this time](https://apnews.com/article/trump-epstein-investigation-records-timeline-545c371ee3dd3142355a26d27829c188).